sapegin/tamia/Readme.md

 2. JavaScript helpers.
 3. Blocks library.

-There’re few other things made specifically for Tâmia: [Yeomen project generator](https://github.com/sapegin/generator-tamia) and [Grunt task](https://github.com/sapegin/grunt-tamia-sprite) for generating sprites.

-## Browser Support

-I love new technologies so I spend as little time on old browsers as possible.
-The minimum supported browser is IE8 (and probably not all features will work fine there).

 ## Requirements

 * Stylus and Nib.
 * jQuery.
 * Modernizr.

+## Browser Support

+I love new technologies so I spend as little time on old browsers as possible.
+The minimum supported browser is IE8 (and probably not all features will work fine there).

 ## Workflow